SDraw/ml_mods_vrc/ml_ht/README.md

 * Hold `Left Alt` to lock body rotation.
   * Use `Mouse wheel` to roll your head.
   * Hold `Left Control` to ignore rotation limits.

-# Notes
-* Usage of mods breaks ToS of VRChat and can lead to ban.
-Use at your own risk.